-- Access to information about services available in the region, including a "navigation component" is needed because it is difficult for practices to know what is available there and it changes frequently (PHIC November 2018) - High quality, evidenced based care planning processes support delivery of comprehensive quality health care.
-Access for GPs to the best evidence based GP Care Plan template and process should be supported.
-(GCPHN Clinical Council, October 2017) - Being able to identify and access the appropriate doctors and services is important (GCPHN CAC October 2017) - A good rapport with a general practitioner fosters an open dialogue and trust (GCPHN CAC October 2017) - Patients value the personalised care at usual general practice and would like more treatment / services available there rather than having to attend other places.
-It is easier to access more, trusted, more likely to follow through (GCPHN CAC October 2017) - Gold Coast general practitioners were generally satisfied with the quality of Gold Coast Health discharge summaries and letters from outpatient department, however they were less satisfied with timeliness (GCPHN Primary Care Opinion Survey 2017) - Case conferencing is underutilised.
+- Under the Practice Incentives Program Quality Improvement Incentive Guidelines, general practices can register to work with their local Primary Health Network (PHN) to undertake continuous quality improvement activities through the collection and review of practice data on specified Improvement Measures. - The PIP Eligible Data Set is comprised of data extracted on specified quality improvement measures from participating general practices clinical information system.
+The Practice Incentives Program Eligible Data Governance Framework 2018, outlines three custodians of the data - Local - Regional - National - General practices patient consent arrangements should provide patients with the opportunity to opt out for their data being shared, while software providers to the general practices should support patient opt out with simple options to manage this. - Access to information about services available in the region, including a "navigation component" is needed because difficult for practices to know what is there and it changes so frequently (PHIC November 2018) - •Good, evidenced based care planning processes support delivery of comprehensive quality health care.
+Access for GPs to the best evidence-based GP Care Plan template and process should be supported.
+(GCPHN Clinical Council, October 2017) - Being able to identify and access the appropriate doctors and services is important (GCPHN CAC October 2017) - A good rapport of a general practitioner fosters an open dialogue and trust (GCPHN CAC October 2017) - Patients value more the personalised care at usual general practice and would like more treatment / services available there rather than having to attend other places.
+It is easier to access more, trusted, more likely to follow through.
+(GCPHN CAC October 2017) - Gold Coast general practitioners are generally satisfied with the quality of Gold Coast Health discharge summaries and letters from outpatient department, they were less satisfied with timeliness (GCPHN Primary Care Opinion Survey 2017) - Case conferencing is underutilised.
 While case conferencing meetings occur in tertiary settings, general practitioners are rarely involved.
-(PHCIC September 2017)
+(PHCIC September 2017) - Fee for service and current MBS structures do not incentivise best practice for chronic disease management, screening or prevention activity and is a particular impediment for practice nurses (PHCIC September 2017) - •There are different views on what the term "holistic" means with general practitioners seeing it as birth to death and family centered (PHCIC September 2017)

-- Fee for service and current MBS structures do not incentivise best practice for chronic disease management, screening or prevention activity and is a particular impediment for practice nurses (PHCIC September 2017) - There are different views on what the term "holistic" means with general practitioners seeing it as birth to death and family centred (PHCIC September 2017) - Training and staffing needs as accepted as part of doing business in the rapidly changing health environment and consistent access to quality training for practice staff is important (PHCIC September 2017).
-It should be noted that education and training for some high potentially preventable hospitalisation conditions such as chronic wound management are well attended. - Refresher courses as well as more detailed information is requested (industry feedback 2017) - General practitioners are increasingly working part time or in specific portfolios which needs to be considered in all engagement and coordination work (PHCIC September 2017). - Currently limited ability to use general practice data to implement proactive care and data is of variable quality.
-This will become increasingly important as Quality Practice Incentive Payment implemented (practice feedback)
+- Despite holding a Medicare card, some participants said they don't access a GP because of the high cost, suggesting they are not aware of the availability of bulk-billing (Gold Coast Multicultural Women's Exhibition). - Of those that provided a response to the question "How did you find your GP", over half reported they found their GP through Family or Friends.
+This poses the question, how their family and/or friends found their GP (Gold Coast Multicultural Women's Exhibition). - Training and staffing needs as accepted as part of doing business in the rapidly changing health environment and consistent access to quality training for practice staff is important (PHCIC September 2017).
+It should be noted that education and training for some high potentially preventable hospitalisation conditions such as chronic wound management are well attended. - Refresher courses as well as more detailed information is requested (industry feedback2017) - General practitioners are increasingly working part time or in specific portfolios which needs to be considered in all engagement and coordination work (PHCIC September 2017). - Currently limited ability to use general practice data to implement proactive care, data is of variable quality.
+This will become increasingly important as Quality practice incentive implemented (practice feedback)